 - Linked to the Nashville Convention Center by a climate-controlled underground pedestrian walkway, the building is able to accommodate large conventions and major national entertainment and sporting events.

 - An attached parking garage includes 250 parking spaces for suiteholders, handicapped patrons and regular patron parking.
 There are more than 12,500 public parking spaces located within a 10-minute walk from the facility.

 Nashville, TN 37203

 The Thomas Frist Centennial Sportsplex is operated by the Metro Board of Parks and Recreation in Nashville.
-The facility was made possible by a landmark land exchange between Metro Parks and healthcare giant HCA (now Columbia).
+The facility was made possible by a landmark land exchange between Metro Parks and healthcare giant HCA.
 The city exchanged 10 prime acres adjacent to Centennial Park for $12 million.
 The money was used to build the Sportsplex.

 The Sportsplex features a tennis center, a fitness center, an aquatics center and a two-sheet ice arena.
 The aquatics center, named after Olympian Tracy Caulkins, has been the site of numerous national swim meets and, to this date, holds the world record for the men’s 50-meter freestyle, set in the inaugural swim meet in February 1990 by Olympian Tom Jager.